 pH is a measure of the acidity or basicity of the effluent.
 Small fluctuations in pH do not have an adverse effect on marine environments.
-Because of the pure oxygen used in the activated sludge reactors, the effluent pH tends to be at the lower pH range.
+Because pure oxygen is used in the activated sludge reactors, the effluent pH tends to be at the lower pH range.